jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

 ### 114 Secondary legislation must be presented to House of Representatives
 (1) The relevant Minister must present secondary legislation to the House of Representatives in accordance with the House’s rules and practice.
 (2) However,—
-  (a) if a presentation exemption applies to secondary legislation (or a part of secondary legislation) under Part 1 of Schedule 3, or under legislation listed in that Part, this requirement does not apply to that legislation or part; and
+  (a) if a presentation exemption applies to secondary legislation (or a part of secondary legislation) under Schedule 3, this requirement does not apply to that legislation or part; and
   (b) see also section 161A of the Local Government Act 2002, which provides that this requirement does not apply to secondary legislation made by a local authority or a council-controlled organisation unless the empowering legislation (or other legislation) expressly requires presentation to the House of Representatives.

 ### Subpart 2 — Disallowance by House of Representatives